Chargeback Analyst

 Chargebacks are only a part-time concern.
 An in-house analyst can handle chargebacks when necessary, then split their time performing other tasks.

 Between monitoring for fraud, changing industry regulations, and disputes data, managing chargebacks will be a full-time job.
-One chargeback analyst is probably not suited to the task, let alone a part-time analyst.
+One chargeback analyst, let alone a part-time analyst, is probably not suited to the task.

 Familiarity

-Isn’t it better for someone who has first-hand experience with the company and its culture to handle disputes?
+Isn’t it better for someone with first-hand experience with the company and its culture to handle disputes?

 Our people know the company and the product.
 They can represent us better than a third-party provider who doesn’t know how we operate.